hylandtechoutreach/mcccc/VideoGames/README.md

 ### Icebreaker
 Have students draw a video game character using [Sketch Toy](https://sketchtoy.com/), and introduce themselves along with their drawings.

+#### Drawing
+Introduce [Sketch Toy](https://sketchtoy.com/), and show some basic drawing features (size, color, vibration).
+Make sure all the students can get to the drawing site through the camp homepage, and give them some time to draw.
+Additionally, show them how to save their drawings, and copy a link for submission.

+#### Submission
+After a few minutes, students should submit their drawings using the [form](https://forms.office.com/r/wwmY5Jim3q) linked on the [camp homepage](BOOKREADME.md).
+View responses in the [spreadsheet](https://hylandsw-my.sharepoint.com/:x:/g/personal/joseph_maxwell_hyland_com/EZJZDYtgTmVCmzPUk3t40HgB3SGM5Fzzqs1fW-4xVh34uQ?e=NxzAIM); make sure to filter by the current room.

+#### Show and Tell
+Go through the responses, and call on each student.
+They should introduce themselves by sharing their name, grade, school, and the character they drew.

 ### Presentation
 After students have warmed up with the icebreaker, it's time for the presentation portion of the [PowerPoint](RetroGames.pptx).
 These slides contain a brief history of video games (specifically focused on platformers), and there are talking points in the slide notes.